AssuranceMaladieSec/AD-description-password-finder/README.md

 # AD description password finder

-The purpose of this tool is to check if passwords are stored in clear text in the desciption of Active Directory accounts.
+The purpose of this tool is to check if passwords are stored in clear text in the description of Active Directory accounts.

 The requirements are :
   - Active Directory Module installed on the machine executing "get_description.py"